whoisjustinngo/tp/docs/DeveloperGuide.md

 #### Implementation

 The data on the Schedule tab is contained in an `ObservableList<Schedule>`.
-As such, I will be referring to the indivdual entries in the Schedule as `schedule`s.
+As such, I will be referring to the individual entries in the Schedule as `schedule`s.

 To allow the user to add recurring `schedule`s, the `AddScheduleCommand` created by the `AddScheduleCommandParser` indicates if the `schedule` to add is recurring or not by the `recurrType` field.
 The various `recurrType`s are "N" for no recurrence, "D" for daily recurrence, "W" for monthly recurrence  and "Y" for yearly recurrence.
 If the user has specified that it is a recurring event (i.e. `recurrType` is not "N"), then they would have also (been required to) specify an end date that the recurrence stops.